AdobeDocs/experience-manager-65.en/help/assets/video-profiles.md

 ## Using custom-added video encoding parameters {#using-custom-added-video-encoding-parameters}

-You can edit an existing video encoding profile to take advantage of advanced video encoding parameters that are not found in the user interface when you create or edit a Video Profile in AEM.
+You can edit an existing video encoding profile to take advantage of advanced video encoding parameters that are not found in the user interface when you create or edit a Video Profile in Experience Manager.
 You custom add one or more advanced parameters--such as minBitrate and maxBitrate--to your existing profile.

-**To use custom-added video encoding parameters**:
+**To use custom-added video encoding parameters:**

-1. Tap the AEM logo, then navigate to **[!UICONTROL Tools]** > **[!UICONTROL General]** > **[!UICONTROL CRXDE Lite]**.
+1. Tap the Experience Manager logo, then navigate to **[!UICONTROL Tools]** > **[!UICONTROL General]** > **[!UICONTROL CRXDE Lite]**.
 1. From the CRXDE Lite page, in the Explorer panel on the left, navigate to the following:

    `/conf/global/settings/dam/dm/presets/video/*name_of_video_encoding_profile_to_edit`